 Women face distinct health priorities that strength training directly addresses.
 Bone density loss accelerates after menopause, making weight-bearing and resistance exercises non-negotiable rather than optional.
 The World Health Organization recommends 150 to 300 minutes of moderate-intensity aerobic activity weekly plus muscle-strengthening activities at least twice weekly for all adults, but women over 40 need to prioritize the strength component aggressively.
 Pelvic floor strength matters too, and many women don’t realize that certain high-impact movements can weaken this critical area if done without proper preparation.
 A program built for women includes exercises that strengthen your pelvic floor alongside your glutes and core, not as an afterthought.

-Mental Health and Community Drive Long-Term Success
+Mental Health, Community, and Support System Drive Long-Term Success

-What This Means for Your Fitness Choice
+What This Means for Your Sustainable Weight Loss Fitness Choice

 What Women Are Actually Training for in 2025